A vital crossing to connect Sunderland

-Crossing the River Wear, it will carry two lanes of traffic in each direction, together with dedicated cycle ways and footpaths, creating a much-needed safe passage for all modes of transport.
+Crossing the River Wear, it carries two lanes of traffic in each direction, together with dedicated cycle ways and footpaths, creating a much-needed safe passage for all modes of transport.

-BuroHappold Engineering has worked on the project since tender stage, and is now supporting the final stages of the bridge construction.
-As well as the river bridge, there are a number of surrounding road highway structures that also form part of our scope.
+Buro Happold has worked on the project since tender stage, and recently supported the final stages of the bridge construction.
+As well as the river bridge, there are a number of surrounding road highway structures that also formed part of our scope.

 The brief from the client was to deliver the bridge within a tight timeframe, which was particularly challenging due to the size and scale of the bridge, which stands taller than Big Ben.